biswate/biswate.github.io/README.md

 # Biswajit Karmakar

 Hi!
 My name is Biswajit Karmakar.

-I am  a researcher in Theoritical High Energy Physics   at Institute of  Physics, Uniwersytet Śląski w Katowicach,  Poland.
-I completed my Ph.D. from the Indian Institute of Technology  Guwahati.
+I am  a researcher in Theoritical High Energy Physics   at Institute of  Physics, University of Silesia in Katowice,  Poland.
+I completed my [PhD](http://gyan.iitg.ernet.in/handle/123456789/917) from the Indian Institute of Technology  Guwahati.
 Then I was a postdoctoral fellow at the Physical Research Laboratory  Ahmedabad, India, and at the Institute of High Energy Physics, Beijing, China.
 Before moving to Katowice, I was a researcher at the Indian Institute of Technology Hyderabad.

 High energy physics phenomenology is my broad area of research with particular emphasis on neutrino physics, dark matter, cosmology, etc.